Treat Dog Hives Holistically

 Prevention of Hives in Dogs

 Unfortunately, hives are common allergic reactions and are difficult to prevent.
-However, there are a few things dog parents can do to minimize the risk of their dogs developing hives, such as:
+But there are a few things dog parents can do to minimize the risk of their dogs developing hives, such as:

 - If your dog has developed hives as a result of a certain vaccine, be sure to let your veterinarian know so that preventative measures can be taken (e.g. excluding certain vaccines during subsequent vaccinations, or using a different type of vaccine).